BlenDaniel/web-application-development/Project/Phase 3/README.md

-# vite-vue-express-example
+# Phase 3

-Embed Vite + Vue in Express with HMR

 ### Overview

-This example runs both Express and Vite + Vue in a single node process, with HMR for live updates in development.
+This example runs both Express and Vite in a single node process, with HMR for live updates in development.
 Server-rendered pages are supported via Nunjucks templating as well.

 ### Run in development mode